 Skyrim is the fifth game in the Elder Scrolls series.
 It boasts one of the most dedicated fan communities in all of gaming.
 6 years after the game was released the community is still active and thriving.
 This is mostly due to the practice called “Modding”.
 Modding consists of altering game mechanics, textures (visuals), or even quest lines (goals, objectives, narrative).
 All of which offer endless chances for alteration.
 Some of these mods add humorous elements, some offer fixes for bugs in the game, some are simply absurd.
 Many mods obscure the original aesthetics such that the game may become unrecognizable with a few clicks.
 This ability invites fans to create whatever they can imagine, so long as the game software can handle it.

-One memorable mod is a mod that completely alters the Character Creation Interface.
-What was originally an unthrilling CCI with modest allowances (fine by 2011 standards) has been upgraded to a CCI with more affordances than could ever be used.
-This difference is where I will invite participants (in teams) to create a character in both “Vanilla” Skyrim and “Modded” Skyrim and compare the experience.
+One memorable mod is one that completely alters the Character Creation Interface.
+The original CCI is an unthrilling CCI with modest allowances (fine by 2011 standards).
+It has been upgraded by fans to a CCI with more choices than could ever be used.
+To show what I mean I now invite the class to begin the exercise listed below.